google/flink-connector-gcp/connectors/bigtable/README.md

 ## Features

-*   **Table API and DataStream Sink:** Write data to Bigtable using the Flink Table API or Datastream API.
+*   **Table API and DataStream API Sink:** Write data to Bigtable using the Flink Table API or Datastream API.
 *   **Custom Serializers:** Use built-in or custom serializers to convert your data into Bigtable mutations.

 ## Usage